williamw520/williamw520.github.io/_posts/2025-07-13-zig-interface-revisited.md

 for using interfaces to plug in different implementations.
 There had been a number of approaches developed over time to make vtable interface possible in Zig.
 After a deep dive into the language, I have settled on one pattern.
-With some finetuning, this pattern can provide a clean, flexible, and reusable approach, with little to no impact on implementation types.
+With some finetuning, this pattern provides a clean, flexible, and reusable approach, with little to no impact on implementation types.

 ## Goals of This Interface Pattern